Ways to bridge the climate change insurance gap

 Why there is an insurance protection gap

 Australia is not unusual in having a disaster insurance protection gap.
-The disaster insurance protection gap globally — which means there is no insurance money to Reinforcement pay for Restoration — is estimated to be about US$1.8 trillion.
+Experts estimate that the global disaster insurance protection gap—meaning no insurance funds are available to pay for restoration—amounts to about US$1.8 trillion.

-However, as shown by the LA fires and Australian floods, the insurance protection gap is a growing problem in economies where most homeowners would once have been assumed to be insured.
+The LA fires and Australian floods show that the insurance protection gap is growing in economies where most homeowners once seemed likely to have insurance.

 This assumption no longer holds Correct, with many people either underinsured or uninsured against the key risks they face.